 Collect your car rental in Iceland from our two locations in Reykjavik, one at Keflavik International Airport and one in the city.
 Booking systems for our car hire deals in Iceland are straightforward and if your plans should change, cancellations are often free of charge.
 Browse the map above to see sights and towns worth visiting with your rental car.

-Your Sixt car hire in Iceland is provided by well-known brands like Audi, BMW, Jaguar and Mercedes-Benz.
-Use our bookings page to organise one-way rentals, choose a car with automatic transmission or select from our range of optional extras that includes child seats.
+Your Sixt car hire in Iceland is provided by well-known brands to ensure you have a high quality ride.
+Use our bookings page to organise one-way rentals, choose a car with automatic transmission or select from our range of optional extras that include child seats.

 Iceland accepts both EU and international driving licences.
 If your licence is in a non-Roman alphabet like Arabic, Russian, Cyrillic or Chinese it must be accompanied by an International Driver's Permit (IDP), obtained in the UK either online or from Post Offices.